cazzer/supabase-rls-exploration/README.md

 ## Running Everything Locally

+I'll go over what the following commands do in detail, but here's the quick hits:
+- `yarn start-db` starts up the Supabase stack, (requires Docker to be running)
+- `yarn test-db` runs the pgTap tests against the stack
+- `yarn reset-db` resets the DB
+- `yarn start-web-local` starts the React interface up pointed at your local Supabase stack, (requires some ENV to be set, details below)

 ### Docker

 All the batteries are included except for Docker; you've gotta do that part yourself.
 [Here's a link](https://www.docker.com/products/docker-desktop/) if need one.
 Once you have Docker installed and running, start the Supabase stack up locally with: